DrugowitschLab/VBLinLogit/README.md

 # VBLinLogit

 This library provides stand-alone MATLAB/Octave code to perform variational Bayesian linear and logistic regression.
-In contrast to standard linear and logistic regression, the library assumes priors over the parameters whose parameters are tuned by variational Bayesian inference, to avoid overfitting.
+In contrast to standard linear and logistic regression, the library assumes priors over the parameters which are tuned by variational Bayesian inference, to avoid overfitting.
 Specifically, it supports a fully Bayesian version of automatic relevance determination (ARD), which is a sparsity-promoting prior that prunes regression coefficients that are deemed irrelevant.

 Linear regression is available in the following two variants: